fictorial/redis-node-client/README.md

 - use the [Kiwi](http://github.com/visionmedia/kiwi) package manager for Node.js
 - use the [NPM](http://github.com/isaacs/npm) package manager for Node.js

+Please let me know if the package manager "seeds" and/or metadata have issues.
+Installation via Kiwi or NPM at this point isn't really possible since this repo is depending on a unreleased version of Node.js.

 ## Running the tests

 A good way to learn about this client is to read the test code.